 Similar racial disparities are evident in the juvenile justice system, which like the adult criminal justice system separates families.
-70 In 2013, African American youth were more than four times as likely to be committed to a juvenile facility as white youth.
+In 2013, African American youth were more than four times as likely to be committed to a juvenile facility as white youth.
 American Indian youth were more than three times as likely to committed, and Hispanic youth were 61 percent more likely to be committed.
 Between 2003 and 2013 these disparities remained constant for Hispanic youth, but they increased for African American and American Indian youth.
-71 Juvenile detention not only tears youth away from their parents, but for youth who are parents themselves, it threatens their ability to bond with their own young children.
+Juvenile detention not only tears youth away from their parents, but for youth who are parents themselves, it threatens their ability to bond with their own young children.
 Many of these youth have been touched by multiple intervening state systems.
-Studies have found that the child welfare system contributes to the overrepresentation of youth of color in the juvenile justice system.72
+Studies have found that the child welfare system contributes to the overrepresentation of youth of color in the juvenile justice system.

 Mass incarceration causes significant economic hardship for children and families.
-Maternal incarceration is increasing, but because fathers are still much more likely to be incarcerated, much of the research has focused on the effects of paternal incarceration.73 Studies show that incarceration reduces family financial resources in the short and long term, because men with incarceration histories are less likely to contribute financially to their families with small children than men who have never been incarcerated, and when they do contribute they contribute less, even when controlling for demographic characteristics such as race, family history, and education.
-These lower financial contributions stem from two primary factors: men who have been incarcerated have significantly lower earnings, and they are more likely to live apart from their children (and men who live apart from their children contribute less, even when taking into account formal and informal child support).74 The result is material hardship for many children with incarcerated parents-meaning their families are less likely to be able to pay rent or utilities or afford a visit to the doctor.75 but statistically significant negative associations between parental incarceration and a child's school success, and associations with school-reported problems for children of all ages.77 One rigorous study found that paternal incarceration is associated with statistically significant increases in child homelessness.78 Another study found that changes in female incarceration were the largest single contributor to the dramatic increase in foster care caseloads between 1985 and 2000, accounting for about 30 percent of the increase from 276,000 children to 568,000 children during those years.
+Maternal incarceration is increasing, but because fathers are still much more likely to be incarcerated, much of the research has focused on the effects of paternal incarceration.
+Studies show that incarceration reduces family financial resources in the short and long term, because men with incarceration histories are less likely to contribute financially to their families with small children than men who have never been incarcerated, and when they do contribute they contribute less, even when controlling for demographic characteristics such as race, family history, and education.
+These lower financial contributions stem from two primary factors: men who have been incarcerated have significantly lower earnings, and they are more likely to live apart from their children (and men who live apart from their children contribute less, even when taking into account formal and informal child support).
+The result is material hardship for many children with incarcerated parents-meaning their families are less likely to be able to pay rent or utilities or afford a visit to the doctor.

+Research has associated parental incarceration with childhood health problems, acting out behavior, challenges in school, and poorer mental and physical health in adulthood.
+A ChildTrends study found small but statistically significant negative associations between parental incarceration and a child's school success, and associations with school-reported problems for children of all ages.
+77 One rigorous study found that paternal incarceration is associated with statistically significant increases in child homelessness.
+78 Another study found that changes in female incarceration were the largest single contributor to the dramatic increase in foster care caseloads between 1985 and 2000, accounting for about 30 percent of the increase from 276,000 children to 568,000 children during those years.
 According to the latest data from the Adoption and Foster Care Analysis Reporting System (AFCARS), parental incarceration was a factor in the removal of over 20,000 children from their homes in 2016-a likely undercount of all child welfare cases in which a parent is incarcerated.